The Cholesterol Myth: Why Cholesterol Isn’t the Real Cause of Heart Disease

 • Progesterone

 When cholesterol levels drop too low, hormone production can be impaired.
-Clinically, this may contribute to fatigue, mood disturbances, sleep disruption, reduced stress tolerance, reproductive dysfunction, and symptoms associated with adrenal imbalance (7).
+Clinically, this may contribute to fatigue, mood disturbances, sleep disruption, reduced stress tolerance, reproductive dysfunction, and symptoms associated with adrenal imbalance.

-Low total cholesterol has also been associated in research with increased risk of depression, anxiety, hemorrhagic stroke, certain cancers, and cognitive decline, suggesting that aggressive cholesterol reduction may carry unintended physiological consequences in some individuals (7).
+Low total cholesterol has also been associated in research with increased risk of depression, anxiety, hemorrhagic stroke, certain cancers, and cognitive decline in some populations (7).

 In older adults, higher cholesterol levels are often associated with better memory, preserved cognitive function, and increased longevity (6).
 Rather than being uniformly harmful, cholesterol may play a protective or adaptive role as the body ages, particularly within the nervous system.

-These findings challenge the assumption that cholesterol should be driven as low as possible across all ages and health contexts.
+These findings challenge the assumption that cholesterol should be driven as low as possible across all ages and health contexts and highlight that cholesterol is not merely a cardiovascular risk marker but an essential biological molecule required for normal hormonal, neurological, and cellular function.

 Statins are commonly prescribed as a first-line intervention for elevated LDL cholesterol.
 While they are effective at lowering LDL levels, they are not universally benign nor equally beneficial for all individuals.